ickc/pannb/_sources/example-output.rst.txt

    :name: d68cd8b4-a9a1-4b2b-85a3-2fa0c3ad9f35

-   However, the HTML output of these cells should be visible, and converted to pandoc's internal format.
+   However, the HTML output of these cells should be visible, and converted to pandoc’s internal format.

    For example, the below table will be valid in LaTeX output.